mephisto83/a-frame-components/docs/radio-component.md

 ## Conclusion

-The `a-radio-component` is a powerful tool for adding interactive radio button groups to your A-Frame VR experiences.
+The `a-radio` is a powerful tool for adding interactive radio button groups to your A-Frame VR experiences.
 By following the steps outlined in this document, you can incorporate customizable radio buttons into your scenes, enhancing

  the interactivity and usability of your VR applications.